SoumikGhosh1/SoumikGhosh1/README.md

 - **Climate Change**

 I have a proven research record with **23+ international publications** and several prestigious awards, including a **Fulbright Grant**.

+Feel free to reach out via email [📧](mailto:soumik.ghosh@fulbrightmail.org) if you have any questions or comments!

 ---